-Trinidad and Tobago has registered well over 400 homicides so far this year, continuing a long period of escalating violence which appears to have left authorities at a loss.
+Trinidad and Tobago has registered well over 400 homicides so far this year, continuing a long period of escalating violence that appears to have left authorities at a loss.

-Trinidad and Tobago has recorded 414 murders so far this year -- 40 percent higher than the same day last year -- Trinidad Daily Express reported on September 12.
+Trinidad and Tobago has recorded 414 murders so far this year -- a 40 percent rise compared to the same point last year -- Trinidad Daily Express reported on September 12.

 The dual-island nation had unofficially passed the 400 homicide milestone at the beginning of September.
 At the time, Acting Police Commissioner McDonald Jacob said he could neither confirm nor deny the murder rate, claiming he hadn’t yet seen the official figures.